mrc-rowers-hub/mrc-members-hub/README.md

 Running locally:
 - in IntelliJ, get the .envfile plugin
 - add your env variables to this
+- connects to services scheduler-service, and condition-checker - so needs them running too for full e2e

 - Running on 8082, to connect with services on 8081 and 8080